jamesrowe1/bootcamp-homework-2/README.md

 This is the 2nd Homework Assignment for the Columbia Coding Bootcamp.
 It is about creating a personal portfolio.

 Getting Started
-Navigate using the nav bar to the Portfolio Page, the Contact Jame page, and back to the Home page.
+Navigate using the nav bar to the Portfolio Page, the Contact James page, and back to the Home page.

 Prerequisites
 You must have a working web browser.